Taiwan independence Left: Taiwan under Republic of China rule

 Taiwan independence activists and leftists have been the main victims of "white terror" by the Kuomintang-led ROC government in the past.

-The Democratic Progressive Party was left-wing in its early days, but it turned to a moderate Taiwanese nationalist party; The DPP does not support strict left-wing views on labor issues, and supports Huadu rather than Taiwanese independence.
+The Democratic Progressive Party was left-wing in its early days, but it turned to a moderate Taiwanese nationalist party; The DPP does not always support orthodox left-wing views on labor rights or immigration issues, and supports Huadu (ROC independence) rather than Taiwanese independence.